fabiandev/css-animator/README.md

 #### type (default: 'shake')

-The class that will be applied to the element alongside `animated` and `animated-show`, if the element will be shown, or `animated-hide`, if the element will be hidden.
+The class that will be applied to the element alongside `animated` and `animated-show`, if the element is being shown, or `animated-hide`, if the element is being hidden.

 #### fillMode (default: 'none')